Pole Position in Technology Business Management

 Fast Track to Business Value

-The Serviceware Digital Value Model enables CIOs and CFOs to make a data-driven assessment of the value created by IT services and investments.
-Communicate business cases rather than technology cases with stakeholders.
-Use standard terminology, best practices for planning, forecasting, allocation, cost transparency, simulation, scenarios, benchmarking, cloud cost management, vendor management, project portfolio management and Green IT / sustainability.
-The Serviceware Digital Value Model (DVM) combines a TBM*-optimized data model with a comprehensive set of best practices.
-DVM thus enables a holistic view of people, processes and data of all IT services.
+The Serviceware Digital Value Model helps CIOs and CFOs assess the value of their IT services and investments using data.
+It's about talking business benefits, not tech details, with everyone involved.
+It uses standard terms and best practices for planning, forecasting, allocating, cost transparency, simulation, scenarios, benchmarking, cloud cost management, vendor management, project portfolio management, and green IT sustainability.
+DVM combines a Technology Business Management (TBM)*-optimized data model with a range of best practices to give you a complete view of your IT services, including the people, processes, and data.

 * "Technology Business Management (TBM) is a discipline that improves business outcomes by giving organizations a consistent way to translate technology investments to business value.“ (www.tbmcouncil.org)